January Producer Price Index: Core Final Demand Up 0.5% MoM

-The Bureau of Labor Statistics released the November Consumer Price Index data this morning.
-The year-over-year non-seasonally adjusted Headline CPI came in at 2.05%, up from 1.76% the previous month.
-Year-over-year Core CPI (ex Food and Energy) came in at 2.32%, up slightly from the previous month's 2.31% and above the Fed's 2% PCE target.
+The Bureau of Labor Statistics released the January Consumer Price Index data this morning.
+The year-over-year non-seasonally adjusted Headline CPI came in at 2.49%, up from 2.29% the previous month.
+Year-over-year Core CPI (ex Food and Energy) came in at 2.26%, unchanged from the previous month and above the Fed's 2% PCE target.

 Long-Term Trends in Employment by Age Group

 The Labor Force Participation Rate (LFPR) is a simple computation: You take the Civilian Labor Force (people age 16 and over employed or seeking employment) and divide it by the Civilian Noninstitutional Population (those 16 and over not in the military and or committed to an institution).

 Multiple Jobholders: Over Two Decades of Trends as of January